MihaiZegheru/Voronoi-OpenGL/README.md

 ```cpp
 #define SEEDS_COUNT 10
 ```
-**Note**
+>**Note**
-Please note that the seeds are generated randomly and there is no current implementation of a special noise function.
+The seeds are generated randomly and there is no current implementation of a special noise function.
+This is the same for the colors.
 #

 ### Window Size